ArmanNurgaliev/hello-world/README.md

 # hello-world

 Hi, GitHub.
-My name is Arman, i'm student.
+My name is Arman.

 Thanks for reading.